John-Piper/RcsvgPP/README.md

 together.
 RcsvPP is an additional version to Rcsvg
 <https://github.com/John-Piper/Rcsvg>.
 RcsvPP has converted some of the
 original functions from Rcsvg into c++ using the Rcpp package.
-The package is more robust and quicker to glue R dataframes in lists or csv files from folders.
+The package is more robust and quicker to glue R dataframes from a list or csv files from a folder.

 ## Installation